Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 ### STEP 3

+#### OPTION 1 (Client Hosted)
+Start a multiplayer game on your client like normal.

+#### OPTION 2 (Headless)
-Generate a new map, use that save file to host if you want to.
+(Bugged in 0.16) Generate a new map, use that save file to host if you want to.

+#### OPTION 3 (Headless)
+Place the scenario code in the game's scenario folder, typically something like "..\Factorio\scenarios\FactorioScenarioMultiplayerSpawn\\.."

+Start a new game (generates a random map based on the config in config.lua) from the command line:
+./factorio --start-server-load-scenario FactorioScenarioMultiplayerSpawn --server-settings my-server-settings.json

+If you want to RESUME from this method, use something like this:
+./factorio --start-server-load-latest --server-settings my-server-settings.json

 ## Configuration